tel: +48 888 99 98 98

 • The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.

-• Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment and other advanced devices.
+• Wide application in modern technologies – are used in HDD drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: